 9 tips to help you reduce your home insurance payments

 Your home insurance is up for renewal again, has the price gone up from last year?
 If you own your home, that’s often the case as the cost to rebuild your home is always going up.
-Plus, your insurance provider typically increases your policy limits to cover new possessions you acquired during the year.
+Plus, your insurance provider typically increases your coverage limits to cover new possessions you acquired during the year.
 As a result, your insurance premium will also increase.
 Here are 9 tips you can use to reduce your home insurance payments:

 1. Increase your deductible